OmilZomil-OSAM-Hackathon-2022/OmilZomil-NAVYeffect/webrtc/ai/OZEngine/readme.md

 And a good read about CTC from distill.pub [here](https://distill.pub/2017/ctc/).

-## Want To Contribute?

-Let's advance humanity together by making AI available to everyone!

-3 ways to contribute:

-**Coder:** Please send a PR for small bugs/improvements.
-For bigger ones, discuss with us by opening an issue first.
-There is a list of possible bug/improvement issues tagged with ['PR WELCOME'](https://github.com/JaidedAI/EasyOCR/issues?q=is%3Aissue+is%3Aopen+label%3A%22PR+WELCOME%22).

-**User:** Tell us how EasyOCR benefits you/your organization to encourage further development.
-Also post failure cases in [Issue  Section](https://github.com/JaidedAI/EasyOCR/issues) to help improve future models.

-**Tech leader/Guru:** If you found this library useful, please spread the word!
-(See [Yann Lecun's post](https://www.facebook.com/yann.lecun/posts/10157018122787143) about EasyOCR)

 ## GPU가속 지원

 To request a new language, we need you to send a PR with the 2 following files: